-The handrests fitted to the ATOM can be removed quickly and easily: simply undo the four socket-head screws in the feet, and the handrests can be slid down and off.
+The handrests fitted to the CORE can be removed quickly and easily: simply undo the four socket-head screws in the feet, and the handrests can be slid down and off.

+Alcantara is not, as often supposed, natural leather, but a micro-fibre material.
+Alcantara is incredibly tough and durable, and is very easy to maintain.
 If your handrests become soiled, simply rinse them clean using warm water and ordinary hand soap.